JyotsnaPandranki/sweetvoice-insights-now/README.md

 ##  Project Overview

 This is a demo web application that simulates a voice-driven interface for healthcare.
 The goal is to demonstrate how we might integrate voice input with a Machine Learning model to assess diabetes risk.
-The model considers glucose level and weather-related data to determine whether a user might be diabetic.
+The model considers glucose level to determine whether a user might be diabetic.

 >  Note: This is a simulation and **not** intended for real medical use.